Skipped to content anchor

 (portion used)

-• Can put into place w/o disrupting pre-existing conventional mortgage
+• Can put into place w/o disrupting pre-existing mortgage

 than conventional mortgage